Cooperation with the United States on mobility

 By providing financial and technical assistance to state and local governments, FHWA is responsible for ensuring that America's roads and highways remain among the safest and most technologically advanced in the world.

 Rijkswaterstaat has been working with FHWA since 2009 on the basis of a Memorandum of Cooperation and a bi-annual work plan.
-Current topics of joint activities are resilience of transport infrastructure and building with nature, as well as connected automated driving systems.
+Current topics of joint activities are resilience of transport infrastructure, asset management as well as connected and automated vehicles.

-Other parties involved in these joint activities include the State Department of Transportation, the US DOT Volpe Center, Deltares and the Delft University of Technology.
+Other parties involved in these joint activities include State Departments of Transportation and the US DOT Volpe Center.

 Rijkswaterstaat and FHWA are both members of FEHRL and PIARC.